 VAUDE is actively involved in industry organizations, for example, in the “European Outdoor Group” (EOG) and the “Federation of German sporting goods industry e.V.”
 (BSI), in order to influence legislation at both the European and national levels.
 These groups are involved in issues such as PFC-uptake in REACH, DIN standards on sleeping bags, customs regulations and quotas for textile imports from China.

-VAUDE CEO Antje von Dewitz and other executives and employees express their political positions to the media, such as regarding the advocacy of a gender quota for women.
+VAUDE CEO Antje von Dewitz and other executives and employees express their political positions to the media.

-Political groups and individuals, (i.e. party members, ministers, councilors, Federal judges, employees of the Ministry of Economic Affairs) frequently visit VAUDE to meet and share experiences and to seek input on regulatory conditions.
+Political groups and individuals, (in the past this has been political party members, ministers, municipal councils, Federal judges, Ministry of Economic Affairs employees ) frequently visit VAUDE to meet and share experiences and to seek input on regulatory conditions.

-In 2015, Katrin Göring-Eckardt, Chairman of Bündnis 90/Die Grünen (Group Chairman of Alliance 90 / The Greens) in the Bundestag, visited and intensively discussed the issue of good corporate management with Ante von Dewitz.
+In 2016, Cem Özdemir, Chairman of Bündnis 90/Die Grünen visited and intensively discussed the issue of responsible corporate management with Antje von Dewitz.